 For further assistance, please contact the Access Team on 0208 365 5161 or on Access@Tottenhamhotspur.com.

 The stadium is accessible by four local train stations - White Hart Lane, Seven Sisters, Tottenham Hale and Northumberland Park.
 Tottenham Hale interchange is still undergoing extensive refurbishments to improve access and capacity.
 The new White Hart Lane station is step-free.
 The new Northumberland Park also has step-free access.
 Tottenham Hale normally has step-free access to the Victoria line and the northbound Greater Anglia platform but please note that this is not the case until 20 December 2021.

 The majority of routes from the stations to the stadium are wheelchair friendly.
 Wayfinding signage has also been installed on major routes from all stations.

 White Hart Lane station is generally the busiest transport hub, especially in the hour before kick-off.

 The Alexandra Palace and Wood Green shuttle bus services are fully accessible for wheelchair users, although it should be noted that the stations that they serve are not.

 All TfL buses are fully accessible.
 The East Bus Diversion route facilitates more localised running of TfL buses on matchdays.
-This means the 349 follows a new, much shorter diversion east along Lansdowne Road, Shelbourne Road and Northumberland Park before re-joining the High Road adjacent to Sainsbury’s.
+This means the 149, 259, 279 and 39 services follow a much shorter diversion east along Lansdowne Road, Shelbourne Road and Northumberland Park before re-joining the High Road adjacent to Sainsbury’s.